V5 User GuideLast Updated: 8/8/2025

 To read more about target expressions and see the full syntax, please click here.

-You may also choose the extract type:
+You can choose the extract type:

-This extract will display all subscriber profile fields along with a list subscription column detailing the date and time when the subscriber was added to the assigned list.
+• List subscription This extract will display all subscriber profile fields along with a list subscription column detailing the date and time when the subscriber was added to the assigned list.

 Subscriber Export

-Subscriber Reports
+Subscriber reports

 Click the 'Actions' gear icon in the lower right corner of a subscriber list tile to access the Actions tile.
 From here, you can access multiple subscriber list report options.